cesipy/bsc-code/research-journal.md

     - what are the correlations? maybe with matrix (pearson correlation m.)

-4) are representational alignment measures directly after coattention always higher/better in terms of alignment
+4) are representational alignment measures directly after coattention always higher/bett er in terms of alignment